InitDev06/InitDev06/README.md

 # Hello There

 My name is Benjamin, and i'm programmer from 2 years.
-I Make Minecraft plugins and currently work in `Aquatic Studios` and `MineCube Network.`.
+I Make Minecraft plugins and currently work in `Aquatic Studios` and `MineCube Network`.

 `Stats:`
 >